-Get this wrong and teams can expect an extra degree of scrutiny for any further spend on digital.
+Get this wrong and teams can expect an extra degree of scrutiny for any further spend on digital transformation.
 Get it right and you’ll have the CFO and CEO eager to boost investment and increasingly interested in how digital can become integral to their overarching strategy.

 When strategy is accompanied by lousy execution, the strategy might as well have stayed in the box, saved the company money, spared hearts and minds, and avoided disappointing stakeholders.
 Because strategy is only great if it’s achievable.
 If it sounds like a great strategy but can’t be successfully executed upon, then it’s the wrong strategy for that point in time for that company.
-So how can insurers launch, manage and govern their digital transformation, and scale innovation across their organizations, while avoiding the pitfalls that many fall into?
+So how can insurers launch, manage and govern their digital transformation, and scale innovation across their organizations, while avoiding the pitfalls that many fall into when tackling digital transformation in insurance?

 Another question to ask yourselves at the outset is, “are we going to be responding to the evolving insurance sector in a defensive or offensive manner? – or perhaps a bit of both?”